grahamegrieve/ClinicArrivals/documentation/UserGuide.md

 # User Guide

-The Clinical Arrivals Program is mainly intended to be ignored while running - it will look after itself.
-Users interact with the program for 4 different reasons:
+The ClinicArrivals Program is mainly intended to be ignored while running - it will look after itself.
+Users interact with the program for four different reasons:

 * checking on the status of the program (ongoing monitoring)
 * managing the room arrangements and message wording (ongoing configuration)
 * performing initial configuration (only while setting up)
 * testing the behavior of the application (only when workflows are being changed)

-The Clinical Arrivals application is tricky to conceptualise and manage because it's a glue application between 3 different systems:
+The ClinicArrivals application is tricky to conceptualise and manage because it's a glue application between 3 different systems:
 * A Practice Management System (PMS) - this manages the clinic and maintains the appointments
 * Twilio - an SMS sending/receiving system